Consuelo (novel)

-Consuelo is a novel by George Sand, first published serially in 1842-1843 in La Revue indépendante, a periodical founded in 1841 by Sand, Pierre Leroux and Louis Viardot.
+Consuelo is a novel by George Sand, first published serially in 1842–1843 in the Revue indépendante, a periodical founded in 1841 by Sand, Pierre Leroux and Louis Viardot.
 According to The Nuttall Encyclopædia, it is "[Sand's] masterpiece; the impersonation of the triumph of moral purity over manifold temptations."

 The character of Consuelo was supposedly modeled after Louis Viardot's wife, the soprano Pauline Viardot.
 Pauline Viardot was a good friend of both Sand's and of her lover Frédéric Chopin.